 The Rose State College Honors Program is designed to stimulate and challenge academically talented students.
-By enrolling in honors courses, talented and motivated students can develop their intellectual potential and, at the same time, become active members of their academic community.
-We have an excellent new facility just for our Honors students in the Fine Arts Building.
-Come by and visit.
+By enrolling in honors course work, talented and motivated students can develop their intellectual potential and, at the same time, become active members of their academic community.
 The Rose State College Honors Program is a member of the National Collegiate Honors Council and the Great Plains Honors Council.

 Proof of academic excellence is the first step for acceptance into the Honors Program.
-Students will be admitted if they meet one of the following:
+Students will be admitted if they meet one of the following criteria:

 - 3.5 cumulative GPA in high school